-Most of us wonder why kids struggle with Math Word Problems.
+Most of us wonder why kids struggle with Word Math Problems.
 So we thought it would be better to know the root cause first before proceeding with the solutions.
 We got several reasons for this from teachers and parents, but the top three concerns were:

-Lack of Confidence: Yes, many students battle with anxiety issues when they see a word problem.
+- Lack of Confidence: Yes, many students battle with anxiety issues when they see a word problem.
 They lack confidence in seeing through the word problem, and they get confused most often.
 This makes them fearful of approaching failure, and they tremble to solve it.

-Lack of flexibility in thinking: Kids are taught to solve math word problems in a systematic procedure with customary step by step plan using keywords.
+- Lack of flexibility in thinking: Kids are taught to solve word math problems in a systematic procedure with customary step by step plan using keywords.
 Planned ways of answering a question do not always work, and they need to understand standardized tests require creative thinking and flexibility with strategies as well.

-The complexity of problems: Teachers and parents want their kids to develop learning skills at a quick pace.
+- The complexity of problems: Teachers and parents want their kids to develop learning skills at a quick pace.
 But while learning math, you cannot expect your child to do well in the future without mastering the basics.
 Similarly, word problems, have to start at a slow pace, and the complexity has to be increased over time.

 So we recommend you the following Problem Solving Strategies that implies to 2nd grade, 3rd grade, and 4th grade math word problems.
 Teachers need to understand that the only way to conquer math word problems is through engaging classroom approaches that counteract the above mentioned concerns.

 When your kids start with 2nd-grade math word problems, you need to break the complexity of the problem by highlighting the important parts that matter.
 This can give them a clear idea of what calculations are needed if its addition or subtraction.
 So they can concentrate on those calculations leaving the rest.
 First, you can help them with this and later on advise them to highlight the important part after they read the word problem and carry on the calculations.

 With an increase in the complexity of calculations with 3rd-grade math word problems, children find it challenging to extract the correct information out of the word problem.
 So you need to give them word problems with the numbers blotted out.
 Ask them to read the questions and identify if it's an addition problem, subtraction problem, multiplication problem, or a division problem.
 Such ways can help you focus on kid's analytical skills without having to solve the problem.